Approved by the Estonian Internet Foundation Council on 7 March 2018 and taking effect of 25 May 2018.

 7.2.
 In the Response to the Application the Registrant must:

-7.2.1. indicate the name, mail and e-mail addresses, telephone and fax numbers of the Registrant and its authorised representative (if any) and specify an e-mail address from among the contact details where all the notices to be submitted in the course of the procedure are to be submitted to the Registrant;
+7.2.1. indicate the name, mail and e-mail addresses, telephone numbers of the Registrant and its authorised representative (if any) and specify an e-mail address from among the contact details where all the notices to be submitted in the course of the procedure are to be submitted to the Registrant;

 7.2.2. if the Applicant opted for a one-member Committee to resolve the dispute, inform whether the Registrant applies for a three-member Committee instead.
 If the Registrant opts for a three-member Committee, the Registrant shall pay an additional fee and submit the details of the payment along with a response to the Application.
 If the respective fee has not been paid, the dispute shall be resolved by a one-member Committee;